dherault/serverless-offline/README.md

   - serverless-offline
 ```

-You can check wether you have successfully installed the plugin by running the serverless command line:
+You can check whether you have successfully installed the plugin by running the serverless command line:

 `serverless --verbose`